pedromsilvapt/miei-dissertation/code/musikla/docs/api/music.md

     #!musikla
     setinstrument( 41 );

+### sfload( soundfont : str, alias : str = none, only_new : bool = false )
+Loads a custom soundfont.
+An optional alias can be passed in to avoid having to reference the full file path everytime we want to set instruments.

+    #!musikla
+    sfload("/path/to/Blanchet-1720.sf","bl")

+    setinstrument( 4, 1, "bl" );

+### sfunload( soundfont : str, only_new : bool = false )
+Unloads and releases the resources associated with a soundfont.
+Can pass either the file path or the alias (if the font has one).

+    #!musikla
+    sfunload( "bl" );

 ### interval( semitones : int = 0, octaves : int = 0 )
 Creates an interval with the given semitones and octaves.
 Both parameters are optional, and can be used as positional or named parameters.